 - Victoria station (Line 1): 5 min walk, connects you to Omonoia, Monastiraki, Thissio, Piraeus.

-Happy walking!
-And if you get lost, message me — Ioulianou 50 is always just two blocks away. 💛
+Happy walking.
+And if you lose your way, message me — Ioulianou 50 is only a couple of blocks away.

 — Kathy